-At December 31, 2017 the positive reserves on available-for-sale government securities amounted to approximately €68 thousand, net of the tax effect.
+At December 31, 2017 the positive reserves on AFS government securities amounted to approximately €68 thousand, net of the tax effect.

-During the reporting period, AFS securities were sold for a nominal amount of $\notin$ 475 million, realizing a gain of $\notin$ 1,759 thousand, before the tax effect, recorded in the income statement in item 100 "Gains (losses) on disposal or repurchase of: b) available-for-sale financial assets".
+During the reporting period, AFS securities were sold for a nominal amount of €475 million, realizing a gain of €1,759 thousand, before the tax effect, recorded in the income statement in item 100 "Gains (losses) on disposal or repurchase of: b) available-for-sale financial assets".